AdRoll/rebar3_depup/README.md

   -h, --just-hex       Only update hex packages, ignore git repos.
                        [default: false]
   -i, --ignore         Ignore dep when updating (can be repeated).
+  -o, --only           Only update if the specified SemVer component
+                       (major, minor, or patch) has changed. [default: none]
 ```

 ## Configuration